Bullhead City Pedestrian Accident Attorneys

 If the driver left after hitting you, performing a hit and run, then you shouldn’t assume you don’t have any options.
 You may still be able to recover compensation, either when they find the driver or by filing a claim with your own insurance company.
 How ever your pedestrian accident happened, receiving proper compensation will require the expert legal help of a skilled Bullhead City car accident attorney.

 Pedestrian accidents are no laughing matter.
 Those unfortunate enough to become victims of such collisions will likely be dealing with the consequences of the accident for years to come.
-If you or a loved one have been injured in a pedestrian accident, you deserve justice.
-Call Breyer Law Offices, P.C. at (602) 457-6222 to schedule a free consultation.
+If you or a loved one have been injured in a Bullhead City pedestrian accident, you deserve justice.
+Call (602) 457-6222 to schedule a free consultation.

 Get Help Now